kammitama5/Ud-city_Nan0degree/README.md

 ![Turtle end](turtle_001.png)

-## Making a movie Website that displays trailers for and gives descriptions of your favourite movies!
+## Making a movie Website that gives descriptions of your favourite movies!
 (Chapter 4)

 <img src="movie.png" width="200">

+## And plays trailers from those movies (when image is clicked)

 <img src="movie1.png" width="200">